-- 1. Submit a completed application (on line application available at www.shasta.edu) along with the \$50 application fee and a personal photo to the Office of Admissions. - 2.
-Request a high school transcript be sent to the Office of Admissions.

-- 3. Select and identify four people to serve as your references: your pastor and three mature individuals (not immediate family) who know you well.
+- 1. Submit a completed application (on line application available at www.shasta.edu) along with the \$50 application fee, a personal photo, a photo of your driver's license or state issued ID card, and photo of your Social Security Card to the Office of Admissions. - 2.
+Request an official high school transcript be sent to the Office of Admissions. - Select and identify two people to serve as your references: your pastor and three mature individuals (not immediate family) who know you well.
 Supply their email addresses in the on-line application, and they will receive a link to a web-based reference form. - 4.
-Request that any available scores of the SAT (Scholastic Aptitude Test, CEEB) or ACT (American College Testing) be sent to the Office of Admissions. - 5.
 Submit an autobiographical essay including your testimony of salvation and relationship to Jesus Christ.